 Brunelle, Philip

 At the age of 25, Philip was appointed choirmaster-organist of Plymouth Congregational Church in Minneapolis.
 He immediately established the Plymouth Music Series, which has become today’s choral music organization VocalEssence.
-Philip played piano on the very first episode of A Prairie Home Companion in 1974, forging a connection with Garrison Keillor that has resulted in many creative ventures over the years.
+Philip played piano on the very first episode of A Prairie Home Companion in 1974, now in its 57th season, forging a connection with Garrison Keillor that has resulted in many creative ventures over the years.

 Philip has been invited to guest conduct choirs and orchestras across the United States, South America and Europe, including the Saint Paul Chamber Orchestra, New York Philharmonic, Berkshire Choral Festival, the BBC Singers and the Seattle Symphony.
 He is called upon to adjudicate choral competitions all over the world, with recent visits to South Korea, China, Norway and Hungary.

-Philip is currently a board member of Chorus America and the International Federation for Choral Music (IFCM), where he serves as Vice President.
-He was on the planning committee for the Ninth World Symposium on Choral Music, held in Argentina in August 2011.
-He was a member of the Artistic Committee for the Eighth Symposium in 2008 and served as President of the Sixth Symposium, held in Minneapolis in 2002.
+Philip was a board member of Chorus America and the International Federation for Choral Music (IFCM).
+He served as President of the Sixth Symposium, held in Minneapolis in 2002.

 Philip has been recognized for his commitment to choral music by Norway (Commander of the Royal Norwegian Order of Merit), the United Kingdom (Honorary Member of the Order of the British Empire), Hungary (Kodály Medal), Sweden (Royal Order of the Polar Star) and Mexico (Ohti Recognition Award).
 In 2003, Chorus America honored Philip with its highest award, the Michael Korn Founder’s Award for Development of the Choral Art.

-He has been honored with a “Local Legend” award from General Mills and the United Negro College Fund; American Composers Forum “Champion of New Music”; U.S. Bank Sally Ordway Irvine Award for Commitment, recognizing lifetime achievement, contribution and leadership in culture and the arts; and the F. Melius Christiansen Lifetime Achievement Award, American Choral Directors Association-Minnesota Chapter’s highest honor.
-Philip holds honorary doctorates from St. Olaf College, Gustavus Adolphus College, St. John’s University and United Theological Seminary.
+He has received the F. Melius Christiansen Lifetime Achievement Award, American Choral Directors Association-Minnesota Chapter’s highest honor and holds honorary doctorates from St. Olaf College, Gustavus Adolphus College, St. John’s University, United Theological Seminary, and the Univeristy of Minnesota.